DisPatch: Disarming Adversarial Patches in Object Detection with Diffusion Models: Abstract

 \section{Abstract}

 Object detection is fundamental to various real-world applications, such as security monitoring and surveillance video analysis.
 Despite their advancements, state-of-the-art object detectors are still vulnerable to adversarial patch attacks, which can be easily applied to real-world objects to either conceal actual items or create non-existent ones, leading to severe consequences.
-Given the current diversity of adversarial patch attacks and potential unknown threats, an ideal defense method should be \textit{effective}, \textit{generalizable}, and \textit{robust} against adaptive attacks.
 In this work, we introduce \ProjectName{}, the first diffusion-based defense framework for object detection.
 Unlike previous works that aim to ``detect and remove'' adversarial patches, \ProjectName{} adopts a ``regenerate and rectify'' strategy, leveraging generative models to disarm attack effects while preserving the integrity of the input image.
 Specifically, we utilize the in-distribution generative power of diffusion models to regenerate the entire image, aligning it with benign data.
 A rectification process is then employed to identify and replace adversarial regions with their regenerated benign counterparts. \ProjectName{} is attack-agnostic and requires no prior knowledge of the existing patches.
-Extensive experiments across multiple detectors and attacks demonstrate that \ProjectName{} consistently outperforms state-of-the-art defenses on both hiding attacks and creating attacks, achieving the best overall mAP.5 score of 89.3\% on hiding attacks, and lowering the attack success rate to 24.8\% on untargeted creating attacks.
-Moreover, it maintains strong robustness against adaptive attacks, making it a practical and reliable defense for object detection systems.
+Extensive experiments across multiple detectors demonstrate that \ProjectName{} consistently outperforms state-of-the-art defenses on both hiding attacks and creating attacks, achieving the best overall mAP@0.5 score of 89.3\% on hiding attacks, and lowering the attack success rate to 24.8\% on untargeted creating attacks.
+Moreover, it strikes the balance between effectiveness and efficiency, and maintains strong robustness against adaptive attacks, making it a practical and reliable defense method.